Ramūnas Karbauskis: Education and business career

 Born on 5 December 1969 in Naisiai, Karbauskis graduated from Julius Janonis secondary school in Šiauliai in 1987.
 The same year, he enrolled into the Faculty of Agronomy at the Lithuanian Academy of Agriculture, graduating in 1992.

 As a youth, Karbauskis had an active interest in draughts (or checkers), becoming a candidate for Master (qualification degree) in International and Russian draughts.
 During 1987–1988 he was a member of Lithuanian Youth National Team of Russian draughts.

 In 1993, Karbauskis launched a company Agrokoncernas, acting as its CEO.
 Over the following two decades, Agrokoncernas grew to become one of the largest agricultural groups in Lithuania, employing more than 800 people.
 Karbauskis retained full ownership of the company, making him one of the richest men in Lithuania.

 Political career

 Participating in politics since mid-1990s, Karbauskis has been elected to the national parliament, the Seimas, on three occasions.

 In the elections of 1996, he ran as an independent and was elected to the Seventh Seimas in the single-seat constituency of Šiauliai (rural) (45).
 In 1998 he joined the Lithuanian Peasants Party (LVP) and became its chairman.
 In 1997 and 2000 he also served on the council of Šiauliai district municipality.

 In the elections of 2000 Karbauskis was reelected in his single-seat constituency, representing LVP.
 In the Eighth Seimas, he served as the deputy speaker between 2000 and 2001.

 Since 2009, Karbauskis has been the Chairman of Lithuanian Peasant Popular Union, renamed to Lithuanian Farmers and Greens Union in 2012.
 The party won 2016 parliamentary elections in Lithuania.
 Karbauskis himself won a seat in the parliament in the single-member constituency of Šilainiai (in Kaunas).

+Karbauskis was one of the organizers of the 2014 Lithuanian constitutional referendum, which sought to prohibit the ownership of land in Lithuania to foreign citizens, in violation of Lithuania's terms of membership in the European Union.

+At the congress of the Lithuanian Peasants and Greens Union held on March 1, 2025, he refused to run for the post of party chairman for the next term.
+He publicly announced his withdrawal from political activity.
+On March 3, 2025 Ramūnas Karbauskis terminated his membership in the Lithuanian Peasants and Greens Union.